-Spinner slowly unbuttoned the mother's whalebone corset to reveal a frame of dull iron.
+Spinner slowly unbuttoned the mother's to cast more light. whalebone corset to reveal a frame of dull iron.
 Chester held a candle up to the lifelike doll, and in the dancing light he saw the most amazing constellation of gears and springs he had ever witnessed.
 They looked almost natural, like metallic moss, intricate and interconnected.
 He was overwhelmed by the hundreds of tiny clockworks, counterweights, and pendulumsand he had seen a great many machines in his time.
 He had been the chairman of Schneider & Harlowe Metalworks, the largest machine shop on the Eastern Seaboard.
-He had made hundreds of thousands of dollars by supplying precision metal works for all sorts of projects, including the new subway and the amusements at the Steeplechase Fairgrounds.
+He had made hundreds of thousands of dollars by supplying precision metal at the intricate brass lace of the mother's metallic works for all sorts of projects, including the new subway and the amusements at the Steeplechase Fairgrounds.